-Effective July 1, 2016, the Company completed the previously announced joint venture with its long-time apparel licensee, TSI Groove & Sports Co, Ltd., ("TSI"), a premier apparel manufacturer in Japan.
-The venture is named Callaway Apparel K.K. and includes the design, manufacture and distribution of Callaway-branded apparel, footwear and headwear in Japan.
+The Company has a joint venture in Japan, Callaway Apparel K.K., with its long-time apparel licensee, TSI Groove & Sports Co, Ltd., ("TSI") for the design, manufacture and distribution of Callaway-branded apparel, footwear and headwear in Japan.
 The Company contributed \$10,556,000, primarily in cash, for a 52% ownership of the joint venture, and TSI contributed \$9,744,000, primarily in inventory, for the remaining 48%.
 The Company has a majority voting percentage on matters pertaining to the business operations and significant management decisions of the joint venture, and as such, the Company is required to consolidate the financial results of the joint venture with the financial results of the Company.
-The joint venture was consolidated one month in arrears.
+The Company consolidates the joint venture one month in arrears.

-As a result of the consolidation, during the three months ended March 31, 2018, the Company recorded a net loss attributable to the non-controlling interest of \$124,000 in its consolidated condensed statement of operations.
-Total non-controlling interests on the Company's consolidated condensed financial statements was \$10,209,000 and \$9,744,000 at March 31, 2018 and December 31, 2017, respectively.
+As a result of the consolidation, during the three and six months ended June 30, 2018, the Company recorded net income attributable to the noncontrolling interest of \$67,000 and net loss of \$57,000, respectively, in its consolidated condensed statements of operations.
+Total non-controlling interests on the Company's consolidated condensed financial statements was \$9,054,000 and \$9,744,000 at June 30, 2018 and December 31, 2017, respectively.